dolthub/docs/content/concepts/dolt/sql/primary-key.md

 MySQL and Dolt primary keys are functionally the same.
 You use the same syntax to define and alter them.

+## Interaction with Dolt Version Control

-Additionally in Dolt, primary keys are used produce modifications between rows across versions.
+In Dolt, primary keys are used produce modifications between rows across versions.
 A keyless table in Dolt only shows additions and deletions.
 Tables with primary keys additionally show modifications to non-primary key columns.
 Thus, Dolt can produce cell-wise diffs and logs across versions for tables with primary keys.

 ## Example